Optimizing Aperture Geometry in THz-TDS for Accurate Spectroscopy of Quantum Materials

 These measurements highlight two main trends.
 First, the reduction in signal amplitude reflects the spatial filtering imposed by the apertures, which increasingly block the beam as their diameter shrinks.
 Second, the spectral content is not uniformly suppressed: low-frequency components are more strongly attenuated, while high-frequency components are comparatively preserved---particularly for intermediate aperture sizes.
 This behavior reflects the frequency-dependent beam waist of the focused THz beam, where longer wavelengths result in larger spot sizes that are more strongly blocked by the apertures.
 Additionally, for smaller apertures, the spectral phase remains approximately linear but exhibits a noticeable vertical offset compared to larger apertures, likely due to increased phase uncertainty at low frequencies.
 While this shift does not affect the overall linearity, it may require correction to ensure consistent phase referencing across measurements.

 We analyze these data from complementary perspectives.
 In the time domain, we use the relative amplitude of the transmitted pulses to extract the beam waist at the focus, providing a direct measure of spatial confinement.
 In the frequency domain, we examine the detailed spectral response of each aperture to characterize their frequency-dependent filtering behavior.
 We then apply a transmission model to extract optical parameters from the data, an important step for assessing potential challenges when retrieving material properties using small apertures in THz-TDS measurements.
-Finally, we present results from an independent dataset obtained with varying aperture thicknesses to investigate possible cavity effects associated with aperture geometry.
+Additionally, we present results from an independent dataset obtained with varying aperture thicknesses to investigate possible cavity effects associated with aperture geometry.
 To further demonstrate the relevance of these findings, we conclude by examining THz-TDS measurements of a representative quantum material obtained using apertures of different diameters.